JasJohn3/Password-Generator/README.md

 ```javascript
 const typesArray = [{hasUpper}, {hasLower}, {hasNumber}, {hasSpecial}]
 ```
-Addtional trick is to wrap our variables in brackets {} creating a key value of the same variable name eg... {hasUpper}.
+Addtional trick is to wrap our variables in brackets {} creating a key value of the same variable name eg... {hasUpper} =[key: hasUpper, value: hasUpper].
 ___
 ### Filter Method
 #### Sample Code